Baskercarrer/wdio/readme.md

 Modules involved:

 - Cucumber Latest version as a test Runner
-- Playwright Latest version for UI and API components
+- Webdriver IO Latest version for UI and API components
 - Chai for Object level assertion
-- Playwright test used for element level assertion.
+- expect webdriverio test used for element level assertion.
 - ESLint and Prettier for better code style

 Recommended Editor: